MSFD Technical Group on Marine Litter

 The TG Litter serves for information exchange, as discussion forum, providing guidance and advising the policy frameworks.
 It acts as interface between science and policy by providing two-way information exchange of research projects and scientists with EC services, Member States experts and RSC experts.
 It involves through the Regional Sea Conventions also non-EU policy frameworks in shared marine waters.
 Furthermore it supports EU global commitments, such as G7, G20 and UN activities.

 TG Litter members comprise EC staff from DG ENV, DG Mare, DG GROW and DG RTD.
 EU Member States nominated delegates, Regional Sea Convention delegates, NGO roof organization delegates and project leaders.
 Currently all EU coastal MS and RSCs are represented.
-The group is chaired by France and the EC JRC, with DG ENV providing the overall lead to the process.
+The group is chaired by Spain and the EC JRC, with DG ENV providing the overall lead to the process.

 Meetings of the TG Litter